 7. PocketGuard

 If you’ve ever asked, “How much can we spend today without going broke?”
 PocketGuard answers it for you.
+It is designed to help you and your partner keep spending under control automatically.

 Stand-Out Features